toddmotto/angularjs-styleguide/README.md

 	*Why?*
 	- DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS)
 	- **Most importantly**, while it's true that controllers are provided access to the parent-most `$element`, generally speaking, the desired DOM manipulation relates to some child element in the controller's View .
 Directives, on the other hand, are provided access to the `element` underlying the desired DOM changes.
-Using such `element` avoids unnecessarily having to search (possibly, by a unique identifier) for the element and more appropriately associates the DOM manipulation logic with the subject of such logic (i.e. the element!).
+Using such `element` avoids unnecessarily having to search (possibly, by a unique identifier) for the element and more appropriately associates the DOM manipulation logic with the subject of such logic: *the element!*
 	- Separating such logic out of the controllers avoids further complicating controller logic while providing encapsulation for DOM related logic.
 After all, **[Controllers](#controllers)** have their own reason for being that is unrelated to DOM manipulation.

   - **Naming conventions**: Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo`, declared in HTML as `acme-sales-customer-info`.